Challapalooza, Greater Boston’s Jew-ish Music

 - Will there be seating?

-We’ll have some chairs, but it’s mostly sit-on-the-floor, bring-your-own-pillows.
+We’ll have some chairs, but it’s mostly sit-on-the-ground, bring-your-own-pillows.

 - Are there bathrooms available?